Emonoras-beta-repos/bloodorange-clicker-beta/SECURITY.md

 ## Reporting a Vulnerability

-You should report the vulnerability to the repo via an issue preferably.
-But as long as I can see the message it doesn't really matter
+You should report the vulnerability to the repo via private issue reporting.